utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 <img alt="Edit team roles" src="https://assets.postman.com/postman-docs/v10/update-team-roles-v10.1.jpg"/>

-> Each user on the team must have at least one team role assigned to them.
+> Each team member must have at least one team role assigned to them.

 Teams can have two support accounts at no extra cost.
 Support accounts are users with only Admin or Billing roles.
 Users with a Super Admin or Developer role will consume a paid seat on your team.